sasukeee07/Cover-Art-renaming-Script-for-Retro-Consoles/README.md

 # Cover-Art-renaming-Script-for-Retro-Consoles
-This script helps rename GBA cover images so they exactly match the ROM filenames — required for cover art to work correctly in Garlic OS (e.g., on Anbernic RG35XX).
+This script helps rename  cover images so they exactly match the ROM filenames — required for cover art to work correctly in Garlic OS (e.g., on Anbernic RG35XX).
 Just drop your files into folders, run the script, and you're done!
 ---

 ```markdown